 Principal exchange rates

 The Group reports its results in sterling, its presentational currency.
-The Group operates in six other currencies and the principal exchange rates in use during the year and the comparative figures for the year ending 31st December 2020 are shown in the table below.
+The Group operates in six other currencies and the principal exchange rates in use during 2022 and the comparative figures for 2021 are shown in the table below.